makeralchemy/stop-action-movie-maker/README.md

 #### delete-frame-set Usage Examples

 Delete all of the files associated with a stop action movie created by *stop-action-recorder.py* for a movie called *testmovie*.
-Note *delete-frame-set.py* will not delete any files created by *make-mpeg*.  *delete-frame-set.py* will ask for confirmation to delete the files.
+Note *delete-frame-set.py* will not delete any files created by *make_mpeg*.  *delete-frame-set.py* will ask for confirmation to delete the files.

     $ python delete-frame-set.py testmovie